SuBoll/Graph-Flow-Experiments/odd-SZl-4v12e-identifier/README.md

 - if any $\beta$ is infeasible, return `(False, beta)` as a witness
 - otherwise return `(True, None)`

+The parameter `max_beta` can be used to truncate the enumeration during debugging.

 ---

 ## 6. `generate_nonisomorphic_4v12e.py`: what it does